M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

   - In object-oriented computer programming languages, the notion of encapsulation (or OOP Encapsulation) refers to the bundling of data, along with the methods that operate on that data, into a single unit.
 Each unit or object should control its own state.
   - It limits what pieces of your code can access the methods / properties of the object.

+Data Encapsulation is an Object-Oriented Programming concept of hiding the data attributes and their behaviors in a single unit.
+It helps developers to follow modularity while developing software by ensuring that each object is independent of other objects by having its own methods, attributes, and functionalities.
+It is used for the security of the private properties of an object and hence serves the purpose of data hiding.

 ### <span style="color: aqua">What is a class?</span>